yashafique/lucelabs-design-brief/docs/component-selection-matrix.md

 # Component Selection Matrix

-*Status: Complete.
-All links verified July 2026.*

 ---

 ## Design summary

-**Moisture sensor** reads whether the soil is dry. **Temperature sensor** reads how hot it is.
+**Moisture sensor** reads whether the soil is dry. **Temperature sensor** reads how hot it is at the root zone.
 Together they control one output: the irrigation pump.
-Hot and dry soil means a longer watering cycle.
-Cool and moist soil means the pump stays off.
-Both readings drive the same decision; this is not two separate loops.
+Moisture decides whether to water at all.
+Temperature decides how long the cycle runs, because warmer air pulls water out of the substrate faster.
+Both readings drive the same decision.

 ---

-## Sensor 1 - Substrate Moisture (non-native; bridged through ESP32)
+## Sensor 1 - Substrate Moisture

-This is the required non-native sensor.
+This sensor is not a smart device.
 It puts out a plain electrical voltage, not a WiFi or Zigbee signal.
-A small microcontroller (ESP32) reads that voltage and translates it into something Home Assistant can understand.
+A small microcontroller (ESP32) reads that voltage and translates it into a value Home Assistant can use.

 | | **Option A** | **Option B** | **Option C** |
 |---|---|---|---|